FabioPirovano/Falvoproteins_Voxels/README.md

 ## Flavoprotein Datset

-> The Flavoproteins Dataset is available at `dataset.xlsx`, at sheet 'Foglio_backup' For each flavoprotein used in this work we report:
+> The Flavoproteins Dataset is available at `dataset.xlsx`, at sheet 'Foglio_backup'.
+For each flavoprotein used in this work we report:

 ```